 Have you ever played “What’s missing?”
-Memory game with your preschoolers?
-This is a fun way to practice observation and memory skills and requires no preparation.
+This preschool memory game is a fun way to practice observation and memory skills and requires no preparation.
 Oh, and it is guaranteed fun and learning time together!

 How to play the “What’s missing?” game with preschoolers